Korchy/blender_eevee_materials_override/README.md

 Version history
 -
+1.3.1.
+- fixed issue with overriding materials with links connected to volume input of Output Material node

 1.3.0.
 - added "override for selected objects" feature
 - added clearing features for the object and the materials mode